limine-bootloader/limine/STIVALE.md

 `esp` is set to the requested stack as per stivale header.

+`edx:eax` contain the stivale signature `0x73746976:0x616c6521` (`stivale!` in ASCII).

 A pointer to the stivale structure (described below) is pushed onto this stack before the entry point is called.

+All other general purpose registers are set to 0.

 ## stivale header (.stivalehdr)